Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Elicitability and Consistent Scoring Functions

 \subsection{Conditional Elicitability}

-The value function we wish to estimate is a (dynamic) spectral risk measure, which is not $1$-elicitable \citep{ziegel2016coherence}.
+The value function we wish to estimate is a (dynamic) spectral risk measure, which is not $1$-elicitable \cite{ziegel2016coherence}.
 However, \cite{emmer2015best} proved that despite not being elicitable on its own, the \CVaR{} is elicitable conditionally on the \VaR{}.
 It originates from the work of \cite{osband1985providing} and the concept of \emph{higher order elicitability} or \emph{conditional elicitability}, where components of a $k$-elicitable vector-valued mapping can fail to be $1$-elicitable.
 As a common example, the variance is not $1$-elicitable, but the vector composed of the mean and variance is $2$-elicitable using the so-called revelation principle.
 It relies heavily on the fact that the variance can be connected to a mapping with two $1$-elicitable components, i.e. the first two moments, via a bijection.

-A key theoretical paper on this topic is \cite{fissler2016higher}, in which they provide characterisations (with necessary and sufficient conditions) of the classes of strictly consistent scoring functions for several statistical mappings.
-One of their main results \citep[see Theorem 5.2 of][]{fissler2016higher} states that spectral risk measures having a spectrum $\spectrum$ with finite support can be a component of a $k$-elicitable mapping, although any spectral risk measure is non-elicitable on its own.
+\cite{fissler2016higher} characterises (with necessary and sufficient conditions) the class of strictly consistent scoring functions for several statistical mappings.
+One of their main results (see Theorem 5.2 of \cite{fissler2016higher}) states that spectral risk measures having a spectrum $\spectrum$ with finite support can be a component of a $k$-elicitable mapping, although a spectral risk measure is not elicitable on its own.
 We thus reformulate their result and adjust the notation for dynamic risk measures.
 First, we add the conditioning on the $\sigma$-algebra $\Ff_{\timeidx}$, since we are working in a dynamic framework.
-We also consider random variables that represent costs, and hence \CVaR{}s that are upper tail expectations. \begin{theorem}[Conditional elicitability of spectral risk measures] Let distribution functions of $\rv \, |_{\Ff_{\timeidx}}$ for $\rv \in \Lpspace_{\timeidx+1}$, denoted by $\FF$, have finite first moments and be supported on $\rvsupp \subseteq \Reals$.
+We also consider random variables that represent costs, and hence \CVaR{}s that are upper tail expectations. \begin{theorem}[Conditional elicitability of spectral risk measures] Let \CDF{}s of $\rv \, |_{\Ff_{\timeidx}}$ for $\rv \in \Lpspace_{\timeidx+1}$, denoted by $\FF$, have finite first moments and be supported on $\rvsupp \subseteq \Reals$.
 Let $\riskmeas^{\spectrum}$ be a spectral risk measure, where $\spectrum$ is given by

 with $p_{m} \in (0,1]$, $\sum_{m=1}^{k-1} p_m = 1$, and $0 < \alpha_{1} < \alpha_{2} < \cdots < \alpha_{k-1} < 1$.
 Define the mapping